Smith and Minor Islands Aquatic Reserve

 Science and Monitoring

-The Aquatic Reserves Program Data Viewer is an interactive map with monitoring data collected by the Aquatic Reserves Program and Citizen Stewardship Committees.
+Explore science and monitoring projects conducted on the Smith and Minor Islands Aquatic Reserve in the Aquatic Reserves StoryMap Collection.
+In addition, the Aquatic Reserves Program Data Viewer is an interactive map with monitoring data collected by the Aquatic Reserves Program and Citizen Stewardship Committees.
 Click here to view the interactive map.